-December-February: 10 to 21 degrees
+- December-February: 10 to 21 degrees

-March-May: 7 to 20 degrees
+- March-May: 7 to 20 degrees

-June-August: 5 to 13 degrees
+- June-August: 5 to 13 degrees

-September-November: 6 to 18 degrees
+- September-November: 6 to 18 degrees

-Launceston to Strahan – 3 hours 34 minutes via Murchison Hwy.
+- Launceston to Strahan – 3 hours 34 minutes via Murchison Hwy.

-Strahan to Hobart – 4 hours 18 minutes via Lyell Hwy.
+- Strahan to Hobart – 4 hours 18 minutes via Lyell Hwy.

 Due to the windy nature of the roads, I would suggest a halfway stop in-between each place.

-This post contains affiliate links.
-If you follow an affiliate link and go on to purchase that product or service, we may earn a small commission (which I am very grateful for!) at no extra cost to you.
-Thank you for supporting Inspire Family Travel as this allows us to continue sharing more helpful content with you.
+Disclosure: As a member of the Airbnb Associate program and others, if you follow an affiliate link and purchase that product or service, I earn a small commission (which I am very grateful for!) at no extra cost to you.
+Thank you for supporting Inspire Family Travel, as this allows me to continue sharing free helpful content.